SMAPPNYU/facebookdeprivation_bh/README.md

 ## Data

 - `bosnia_data.csv` contains the anonymized dataset used for all the analysis.
 Personal information about individual users has anonymized to ensure participant privacy, and the original Facebook URLs have been replaced by random numbers.

-- `sept18_active_attrition_c.xlsx` - contains baseline survey results of drop-out participants from the control group; used to calculate and evaluate attrition
+- `active_attrition.xlsx` - contains baseline survey results of drop-out participants from the control group; used to calculate and evaluate attrition
-- `sept18_deactive_attrition_c.xlsx`- contains baseline survey results of drop-out participants from the treatment group; used to calculate and evaluate attrition
+- `deactive_attrition.xlsx`- contains baseline survey results of drop-out participants from the treatment group; used to calculate and evaluate attrition
- - `network_diversity_v1.csv` -- the calculated network diversity based on cross-ethnic names being downweighted
- - `network_diversity_v2.csv` -- the calculated network diversity based on unweighted name counts

 To download the data files, go to XX.